Legal

 The specific legal basis depends on the law applicable to you:

-USA — California CalOPPA Disclosure CCPA/CPRA: threshold-dependent
+USA — California CalOPPA — disclosure CCPA/CPRA: threshold-dependent CCPA/CPRA: threshold-dependent; receipt data is not sold or shared

 Providing your data